 If the backlight bulb in your laptop is failing, you have two options:

 1. You can disassemble the display panel, remove the LCD screen, disassemble the screen and replace the backlight bulb.
-The backlight bulb itself is not expensive, you can find it here for about $15-20, but it’s hard to replace.
+The backlight bulb itself is not expensive, you can find it on eBay for about $15-20, but it’s hard to replace.
 The backlight bulb is located deep inside the LCD screen and you can easily damage the screen during the disassembly process.
 I wouldn’t recommend this repair to a novice.
 I would attempt replacing the backlight lamp only as a last resort.

 2. Replace the LCD screen.
 This repair will cost you more but it’s much easier to replace the whole LCD screen.
-You can find a new or used LCD screen replacement or other display parts here.

 Also, you can use this instructions for replacing the video cable and display hinges.